Wall Street posts worst week since June, banks weigh

 "Bank shares as a group have had a nice move (up) this year so far," said Ken Polcari, managing director at ICAP Equities in New York.
 "Guidance is cautious so people are taking money off the table."

 The results sparked a selloff in other bank shares.
-An S&P financial index .GSPF, down 1.4 percent, represented the worst performer of the S&P 500's top 10 sectors.
-The KBW Bank index .BKX lost 2.5 percent.
+An S&P financial index, down 1.4 percent, represented the worst performer of the S&P 500's top 10 sectors.
+The KBW Bank index lost 2.5 percent.

 Polcari said the low volume that came with this week's decline indicated this was not a sign of panic.
 Since hitting a near five-year intraday high of 1,474.51 on September 14, the benchmark S&P 500 Index has fallen 3.1 percent.